allenai/comet-atomic-2020/README.md

 We include code used in expirements in COMET-ATOMIC2020 for reproducibility, ease of use in [code/](code/).
 Our models are based off the [HuggingFace Transformers](https://huggingface.co/) codebase, with minor adjustments to adapt the model for our data.
 Details can be found in the AAAI paper.

+## Contributions

+We welcome contributions to the codebase of COMET-2020.
+We encourage pull requests instead of issues; and suggest filing a GitHub issue with questions / suggestions.

 ## License
 ATOMIC 2020 (data) and COMET-ATOMIC 2020 (codebase) are licensed under the Apache License 2.0.
 The dataset is licensed under CC-BY.